hstroetgen/sc_somanet-base/module_board-support/doc/index.rst

  USED_MODULES = module_board-support etc etc

-* Include in your main the SOMANET port definitions files you need according to your hardware configuration:
+* Include in your main the SOMANET port definitions files you need according to your hardware configuration.
+Eg:

 ::

- //Eg.
  #include <CORE_C22-rev-a.inc>
  #include <IFM_DC100-rev-b.inc>